harrispopgen/mutyper/paper/paper.md

 Jedidiah Carlson and Sarah Hilton provided helpful comments.
 WSD was supported by the National Institute Of Allergy And Infectious Diseases (F31AI150163), and a Fellowship in Understanding Dynamic and Multi-scale Systems from the James S. McDonnell Foundation.
+AT has been supported by the Institute Strategic Programme Grant BBS/E/D/10002070 from the Biotechnology and Biological Sciences Research Council (BBSRC).

 # References